Lanna people: Independent state of Lanna

-The first decades of the 16th century are considered to be the heyday of the Lan Na literature.
+The first decades of the 16th century are considered to be the heyday of the Lanna literature.
 The classical works of the time, however, were written not in the native language of the Tai Yuan but in the scholarly language of Pali.
-At the same time, however, Ayutthaya was expanding north and Siamese troops penetrated deep into the Yuan-inhabited area of Lan Na.
+At the same time, however, Ayutthaya was expanding north and Siamese troops penetrated deep into the Yuan-inhabited area of Lanna.
 The fighting was extremely costly, and a number of high-ranking generals and nobles of the Yuan perished.
-In addition to the population losses of men of armed age as a result of the war, much of the population also fell victim to natural disasters and epidemics around 1520, which initiated the decline of Lan Na.
-In 1558, Lan Na came under the rule of the Burmese Taungoo dynasty (Kingdom of Ava).
+In addition to the population losses of men of armed age as a result of the war, much of the population also fell victim to natural disasters and epidemics around 1520, which initiated the decline of Lanna.
+In 1558, Lanna came under the rule of the Burmese Taungoo dynasty (Kingdom of Ava).

 As there was often a shortage of labour in pre-modern Southeast Asia, it was customary after wars to drag parts of the population of the defeated party to the area of the victor.
-In the 17th century, after the subjugation of Lan Na by the Burmese, some Tai Yuan were brought to their capital Ava, where they belonged to the category of royal servants and provided lacquerware.
+In the 17th century, after the subjugation of Lanna by the Burmese, some Tai Yuan were brought to their capital Ava, where they belonged to the category of royal servants and provided lacquerware.
 The Burmese control over the Tai Yuan increased the differences between them and the Siamese in Ayutthaya.

-Nevertheless, after the fall of Ayutthaya, the Tai Yuan nobility of Lan Na entered into an alliance with King Taksin of Thonburi (the new Siamese kingdom) and, with his support, shook off Burmese supremacy in 1774, but that was immediately replaced by that of the Siamese (from 1782 under the Chakri dynasty and with the capital of Bangkok).
+Nevertheless, after the fall of Ayutthaya, the Tai Yuan nobility of Lanna entered into an alliance with King Taksin of Thonburi (the new Siamese kingdom) and, with his support, shook off Burmese supremacy in 1774, but that was immediately replaced by that of the Siamese (from 1782 under the Chakri dynasty and with the capital of Bangkok).
 After conquering Chiang Saen in 1804, the last Burmese outpost in what is now Thailand, the Siamese deported thousands of Tai Yuan residents to the Siamese heartland, the Chao Phraya Basin of central Thailand.
 As a result, a significant number of Tai Yuan still live in the provinces of Ratchaburi and Saraburi, where in the Sao Hai District an enclave with a Tai Yuan majority still exists.